vburckhardt/markdown-llm-corrector/samples/satellite_corrected.md

 # IBM Cloud Satellite module

-This module provisions an IBM Cloud Satellite location, creates six VSIs, assigns three hosts to the control plane, provisions a ROKS Satellite cluster, assigns three hosts to the cluster, and configures a cluster worker pool to an existing ROKS Satellite cluster using Terraform automation.
+Use this Terraform automation to establish a Satellite location on IBM Cloud®.
+The module provisions an IBM Cloud Satellite location, creates six VSIs, assigns three hosts to the control plane, provisions a ROKS Satellite cluster, assigns three hosts to the cluster, and configures a cluster worker pool to an existing ROKS Satellite cluster.

 This module is a collection of submodules that make it easier to provision Satellite resources on IBM Cloud.